TeoNikolov/genea_visualizer/scripts/README.md

 `data_standardization_pipeline.py`
 This script launches Autodesk Maya and MotionBuilder, and passes the other scripts as launch arguments to the programs.
 This script is more like a user-interface, as you can specify various arguments to control the execution of the different pipeline stages above.

+# Running the scripts
+To reproduce the downsampling and retargeting processes, proceed as follows:

+1. **Clone the repository** on your computer somewhere.
+- You may have done this already.
+- Run `git clone https://github.com/TeoNikolov/genea_visualizer.git` in your terminal.

+2. Open terminal and **change your directory** to the `scripts\` directory.
+- `cd ./genea_visualizer/scripts/`

+3. **Prepare your motion data files**.
+- You can put them in the `scripts/data/` folder
+- You can put them anywhere on your system.
+Make sure to specify the correct path when running the scripts (more below).
+- There are example Talking With Hands `.bvh` data files already to test with.

+4. **Downsample** the motion data to 30 fps.
+- Run `python data_downsample.py .\data` in your terminal.

+5. **Retarget** the motion data.
+- Make sure you have [Maya](https://www.autodesk.com/products/maya/overview) and [MotionBuilder](https://www.autodesk.com/products/motionbuilder/overview) installed on your system.
+- Run `python data_standardization_pipeline.py ./data "30fps.bvh" --tpose --freeze --retarget -b`.
+If your motion data files are not in the `scripts/data/` folder, change `./data` to the correct directory.
+- You can also execute each step separately (useful for debugging issues):
+	- `python data_standardization_pipeline.py ./data "30fps.bvh" --tpose -b`
+	- `python data_standardization_pipeline.py ./data "30fps.bvh" --freeze -b`
+	- `python data_standardization_pipeline.py ./data "30fps.bvh" --retarget -b`
+- The `-b` flag prevents the Maya and MotionBuilder UI from opening, which will wait for you to close to continue with the other data processing stages.
+If there is a crash, you can disable this flag and check the console inside Maya and MotionBuilder for more information.